In this product guide:

 If we had to pick just one Nike slip-on shoe, it would be the React Phantom Run.
 It’s based on a similar React midsole as the React Infinity Run 2, so the cushioning comfort is almost identical.

 However, the slip-on model differs in a couple of ways.
 The midsole doesn’t have the stiff rims from the Infinity, and instead uses a smaller heel clip for support.

 The second difference is the lace-free Flyknit upper.
 The foot is secured by the elastic knit upper and the bands running over the midfoot.
 The overall design deftly straddles the fine line between performance and athleisure.

 There’s ample cushioning and upper grip to make the React Phantom Run Flyknit versatile enough for short runs.
 Needless to say, the shoe is also an excellent casual sneaker and walking shoe.

-(Note: The Nike React Infinity Run 3 has been out for a while now, but we haven’t seen a slip-on version yet.)
+(Note: The Nike Infinity 4 has been out for a while now, but we haven’t seen a slip-on version yet.